jjti/personal-site/content/blog/2017-10-18-This-Website/index.md

 ### Performance

 I wasn't happy about the performance with this solution.
 It being React, the routes were being rendered client-side with javascript on an empty index.html.
-And none of the images were optimized; in a few cases, 3MB images were being sent on every page load.
+And none of the images were optimized; in a few cases, uncached-3MB images were being sent on every page load.
 The effects were apparent.
 I was getting ~40 on the Chrome Lighthouse Performance audit and the initial page loads times were hovering around 5 seconds on what I thought was a light page.
-Also, though technically it worked, it was annoying writing posts as js objects rather than Markdown.
+Also, though technically it worked, it was annoying writing posts as javascript objects rather than Markdown.

 These findings led to my second mistake: Googling "react router static website markdown."
 One of the first links was for a static website generator called [GatsbyJS](https://www.gatsbyjs.org/), and it read like a wish-list.
 [Markdown transformers](https://www.npmjs.com/package/gatsby-transformer-remark) were just plugins, and images can be optimized during the build (remark transformer config snippet below).
 Every route is built into a static html page, and all the Webpack optimizations are handled by the library's developers.
 The library's creator, [Kyle Mathews](https://github.com/KyleAMathews), called it a "meta-compiler."
 I knew I wanted it to be fast, and I knew I wanted to write the site's content in Markdown, but I didn't want to chase the diminishing returns of the "best" Webpack configuration.